Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
-!!!
-Annotation of genomes has been added to GENERA tools !!!
+28/01 !!!
+Multi locus Maximum Likelihood Phylogeny has been added to GENERA tools !!!

 # Publications
 1. ToRQuEMaDA: tool for retrieving queried Eubacteria, metadata and dereplicating assemblies.